Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Abstract

 \section{Abstract}

-Advances in generative models have created Artificial Intelligence-Generated Images (AIGIs) nearly indistinguishable from real photographs.
-Leveraging a large corpus of 30,824 AIGIs collected from Instagram and Twitter, and combining quantitative content analysis with qualitative analysis, this study unpacks AI photorealism of AIGIs from four key dimensions, content, human, aesthetic, and production features.
-We find that photorealistic AIGIs often depict human figures, especially celebrities and politicians, with a high degree of surrealism and aesthetic professionalism, alongside a low degree of overt signals of AI production.
-This study is the first to empirically investigate photorealistic AIGIs across multiple platforms using a mixed-methods approach.
-Our findings provide important implications and insights for understanding visual misinformation and mitigating potential risks associated with photorealistic AIGIs.
-We also propose design recommendations to enhance the responsible use of AIGIs.
+Advances in generative models have produced Artificial Intelligence-Generated Images (AIGIs) nearly indistinguishable from real photographs.
+Leveraging 30,824 AIGIs collected from Instagram and X (Twitter), this study combines quantitative and qualitative content analysis of a sample of 4,335 AIGIs to examine the photorealism of AIGIs through visual features related to perceived realism across content, human, aesthetic, and AI production features.
+We find photorealistic AIGIs often depict human figures, especially celebrities and politicians, with notable surrealism.
+Aesthetic professionalism is evident in staging and professional lighting.
+Only a small number of AIGIs show clear signs of generative AI, and AI production flaws were rare but varied.
+Our findings offer critical insights for understanding visual misinformation, mitigating potential risks of photorealistic AIGIs, and improving the responsible use of AIGIs.